What are the top 10 biggest UK Exports to EU in 2024-25

 Post-Brexit Trade Dynamics

-• Following Brexit, trade patterns have shifted, with a few disruptions initially visible in pass-border trade.
+• Following Brexit, trade patterns have shifted, with a few disruptions initially visible in cross-border trade.

 • New trade agreements and rules have been implemented to govern EU-UK trade, impacting the go with the flow of products and offerings between the two entities.